WeipengHu111/replication_of_smallcap/README.md

 here some demo examples from my replicated model, you can also run the juypternote book from google drive to test it

+all the required submissions are written in the report

+to reproduce my result, you may run the demo or follow the steps after training (if you already downloaded my model from the main repo in google drive)

 if you would like to use your own picture to test, you may put your own picture into the data/ directory after you download it to your local